 Description: A Branch of a Ports Branch

 Usage Rules: This Branch contains two fields, Port Number and Port Pin.
 The Port Number shall be an integer number between 1 and the number of ports of the IBIS ISS subckt or the Touchstone File.
 All of the Port Numbers shall be unique.
-The Port Pin shall either be an External EMD Pin (from the Module_Pin_List) or an Internal EMD Pin.
-An Internal EMD Pin shall be of the form <designator>.<pin>. <designator> shall be a Branch of Modules_and_Components.
-If <designator is an EMD then <pin> shall be a Branch of the <designator>’s Module_Pin_List.
+The Port Pin shall either be an External EMD Pin (from the External Pin List) or an Internal EMD Pin.
+An Internal EMD Pin shall be of the form <designator>.<pin>. <designator> shall be a Branch of Reference_Designators.
+If <designator is an EMD then <pin> shall be a Branch of the <designator>’s External Pin List.
 If <designator> is a .ibs component then <pin> is a [Pin] of the .ibs [Component].
 All of the Port Names shall be unique

 Branch: Tstonefile